rschmied/wsma_python/README.md

 # wsma_python
-This python module shows some examples of interacting with the WSMA (Web Services Management Agent) protocol on Cisco device.
+This python module shows some examples of interacting with the WSMA (Web Services Management Agent) protocol on Cisco devices.

 WSMA is supported on most Cisco enteprise devices (routers/switches), and first shipped in 2007.

 ## Installation

 ```
+# a virtualenv installation
 $ virtualenv env
 $ source env/bin/activate

+# now copy the code from github
 $ git clone https://github.com/aradford123/wsma_python
 $ cd wmsa_python

+# install it in the virtual environement
 $ python setup.py install

 # update exmaples/wsma_config.py to point to your device, with appropriate credentials